-Version Date Author Summary of Changes 4.0 (2023) 19.01.2022 CBR Changes in line with School Admissions Code 2021: Merged criteria 1 and 2 to give LAC children inside & outside England equal priority.
+Version Date Author Summary of Changes 5.0 (2026) 25.10.2024 CBR Addition of Oversubscription Criterion 5 (122 children eligible for the Pupil Premium) and addition of Note 4 to clarify how this is applied.
+4.0 (2023) 19.01.2022 CBR Changes in line with School Admissions Code 2021: Merged criteria 1 and 2 to give LAC children inside &amp; outside England equal priority.
 Addition to Note 5 for Criterion 6 to clarify which children and staff this applies to.
 3.0 (2020) 29.10.2018 CBR Change in PAN from 378 to 324 2.0 (2019) 12.12.2017 CBR Change in PAN from 324 to 378.
-Amendments to oversubscription criteria to bring policy in line with proposed 2019/20 Leicester City Council admissions arrangements, specifically: • 2 - children previously in care outside England • 3 - pupils with serious medical conditions or exceptional social or domestic needs • 4 & 5 - specified siblings in Years 8-11 • 7- children of Academy staff 1.0 (2018) 01.12.2016 CBR Change in PAN from 312 to 324.
+Amendments to oversubscription criteria to bring policy in line with proposed 2019/20 Leicester City Council admissions arrangements, specifically: 2 - children previously in care outside England 3 - pupils with serious medical conditions or exceptional social or domestic needs 4 &amp; 5 - specified siblings in Years 8-11 7- children of Academy staff 1.0 (2018) 01.12.2016 CBR Change in PAN from 312 to 324.
 Waiting list and in year admissions - the organisation which manages these was changed from 'the Academy' to 'Leicester City Council'.
 Appeal timetable deleted because appeals are dealt with by LCC.

-^{}Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that admission authorities must consult on their admission arrangements at least once every 7 years, even if there have been no changes during that period
+\Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that admission authorities must consult on their admission arrangements at least once every 7 years, even if there have been no changes during that period